DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 Your own passage isn't just personal development—it's a contribution to the collective maturation that our culture desperately needs.
 But in a world that has forgotten how to initiate its members, where do we begin?
 The answer lies not in recreating the past, but in consciously creating new cultural forms—new rituals, new traditions, and new kinds of communities that can serve this ancient human need in a modern context.
 We must learn to build the sacred in a secular age.

+# Chapter 6: War Room Discovery Divide And Conquer

-# Chapter 6: War Room Discovery - The Ancient Playbook
+### Chapter 6: War Room Discovery - The Ancient Playbook

 *Three months after David's flight home, the four investigators met for the first time in a rented conference room at the University of California, Berkeley.
 The walls were covered with whiteboards, timelines, and connection maps that looked more like a detective's murder board than academic research.
 Elena had driven down from San Francisco, Sarah had flown in from Seattle, and Marcus had taken a red-eye from New York.*